REGULATIONS GUIDE

 Section 708 covers the electrical installation in caravan parks and similar sites where caravans, motor homes, or tents are connected to the site supply.
 The primary hazards are exposure to weather, temporary connections made by non-qualified users, and the fact that caravans are conductive metal shells.

-Each pitch supply point must have a socket outlet complying with BS EN 60309-2 (the blue 16 A CEE connector), individually protected by a 30 mA RCD.
-Each socket outlet must also have its own overcurrent protection.
+• Each pitch supply point must have a socket-outlet complying with BS EN IEC 60309-2 (the blue CEE connector) rated not less than 16 A and meeting at least IP44 (Regs 708.55.1.5 and 708.553.1.8), individually protected by a 30 mA RCD.
+Each socket-outlet must also have its own overcurrent protective device (Reg 708.533), and no more than four socket-outlets may be grouped in one enclosure.

 Caravan park installations must be inspected and tested at intervals not exceeding 1 year.
 The EICR should note the earthing arrangement at each pitch and confirm RCD operation for every socket outlet.